kleeloy/post-install-config/README.md

 <img src="https://github.com/kleeloy/post-install-config/blob/main/Diagrams/configure_agents_lab_3.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Configured agents; these are the workers.
+As an admin I Configured agents; these are the workers.
 They have the intent to respons to tickets.
 Added John and Jane Doe with different permissions
 </p>
 <br />